Teen Vogue Promotes Antifa, Marx, Communism, Makes It Sound Cool

 Another quote links to a bizarre definition of fascism and Nazism which they claim to oppose.
 “Since fascism is an anti-democratic ideology that thrives on oppression, and anarchism is explicitly against oppression in all forms, and for direct democracy, anarchism is inherently antifascist,” the article states.

 The article makes anarcho-communism cool with links to popular music.
-Take this next passage for this example (without the links):
+Take this next passage for example (we leave out all the links and there are many):

 “I am an antichrist, I am an anarchist!”
 Delivered in doomed Sex Pistols vocalist Johnny Rotten iconic snarl, that simple phrase struck fear in the hearts of respectable adults throughout Great Britain and traveled across the Atlantic to thrill America’s nascent punk rockers.
 “Anarchy in the U.K.,” the Sex Pistols’ lean, mean, irreverent debut single, sent shockwaves through the bloated 1970s rock scene — and introduced millions of angry young kids to the idea of anarchy as an option, or even an ideal…”